bjorng/erlang.github.io/_posts/2018-9-28-ssa-history.md

 ### Rethinking the binary matching instructions

-When John was working on his binary optimizations, he realized that the SSA instructions for binary matching were difficult to optimize.
+While working on his binary optimizations, John realized that the SSA instructions for binary matching were difficult to optimize.
 The binary match instructions I had designed were close to the semantics of the BEAM instructions.
 John suggested that my `bs_match`